TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

 ??? question "Season Pack - [Click to show/hide]"

-    This Custom Format can be used depending if you prefer or not prefer a season pack
+    This Custom Format can be used to prefer or exclude season packs

     - Give it a score of `10` if you prefer a season pack.
-    - Give it a score of `-10000` if you don't prefer a season pack.
+    - Give it a score of `-10000` if you prefer to not download season packs.
-    - `/\bS\d+\b(?!E\d+\b)/i` season packs are preferred: however, given the folder name is ignored the error/warning/issue occurs as the file names would not be a season pack of course.
+    - `/\bS\d+\b(?!E\d+\b)/i` season packs are preferred: however, given the folder name is ignored the error/warning/issue occurs as the file names would not be a season pack.
-    - keep in mind this is the only way to prefer season packs if you have preferred words due to the long standing bug => Preferred Words overrule season pack preference [Sonarr/Sonarr#3562](https://github.com/Sonarr/Sonarr/issues/3562){:target="_blank" rel="noopener noreferrer"}
+    - Keep in mind this is the only way to prefer season packs.
+If you have preferred words, due to a long standing bug => Preferred Words overrule season pack preference [Sonarr/Sonarr#3562](https://github.com/Sonarr/Sonarr/issues/3562){:target="_blank" rel="noopener noreferrer"}

     !!! danger "WARNING"
         - This Custom Format could result in a download loop :bangbang: